Certification Authority Authorization (CAA) Records

 Important Considerations

 If no Certification Authority Authorization (CAA) records exist for your domain, any Certificate Authority (CA) can issue SSL Certificates for that domain.
-Adding Certification Authority Authorization (CAA) records restricts issuance to only the specified Certificate Authorities (CAs), which significantly improves your security posture but requires careful planning.
+Adding Certification Authority Authorization (CAA) records restricts issuance to only the specified Certificate Authorities (CA), which significantly improves your security posture but requires careful planning.

 Trustico® recommends implementing Certification Authority Authorization (CAA) records as part of a comprehensive security strategy.
 Combined with properly configured SSL Certificates, these records provide robust protection against unauthorized SSL Certificate issuance and help maintain the integrity of your encrypted communications.
 Discover Our SSL Certificate Validation Procedures 🔗